Best practices for securing and managing workloads migrated to Azure

 - Azure Backup: Provides application-consistent backups for Azure Windows and Linux VMs.

 - Storage snapshots: Takes snapshots of blob storage.

 Azure Backup creates data recovery points that are stored in Azure storage.
 Azure Backup can back up Azure VM disks, and Azure Files (preview).
 Azure Files provide file shares in the cloud, accessible via SMB.

 You can use Azure Backup to back up VMs in a couple of ways.

 - Direct backup from VM settings.
 You can back up VMs with Azure Backup directly from the VM options in the Azure portal.
-You can back up the VM once and day, and restore the VM disk as needed.
+You can back up the VM once per day, and you can restore the VM disk as needed.
 Azure Backup takes app-aware data snapshots (VSS), and no agent is installed on the VM.